-- Prevent unauthorized persons from gaining access to the machine. - Keep unauthorized persons away from the danger areas. - Conduct and record regular training & instruction for persons who must be in the area of the machine. - New employees must be trained internally to work on a thickener and this training must be documented.
+- Prevent unauthorized persons from gaining access to the machine. - Keep unauthorized persons away from the danger areas. - Repeatedly inform present other persons about existing residual risks (see section ⇒ 5.1.3). - Conduct and record regular training & instruction for persons who must be in the area of the machine. - New employees must be trained internally to work on a thickener and this training must be documented.